lubeda/EspHoMaTriXv2/README.md

 Copy these files:

-- UlanziTC001-simple.yaml
+- ulanzi-simple.yaml
-- ehmtxfont.ttf
+- EHMTXv2.ttf

 to your esphome directory (usually /config/esphome).
+In your esphome dashboard you will find a new device named `ulanzi-simple`.

 #### Step 2

-connect your ulanzi device to your host with USB-C and flash the firmware
+connect your ulanzi device to your host with USB-C and flash the firmware.

 #### Step 3

-Copy EHMTXv2-colored-states.yaml to your blueprint path (usually /config/blueprints) in an subfolder ehmtxv2.
+Copy `EHMTX_easy_state.yaml` to your blueprint path (usually /config/blueprints/automation/) in an subfolder named  `ehmtxv2`.

-Reload your automations and have fun after configuring some states with this blueprint.
+Reload your automations and have fun after configuring some automations with this blueprint.

 ### result